aceinnolab/Inkycal/README.md

 ## Configuring the Raspberry Pi
 1. Flash Raspberry Pi OS according to the [instructions](https://www.raspberrypi.org/software/).
 Leave the SD card plugged in your computer.
-2. Create and download `settings.json` file for Inkycal from the [WEB-UI](https://aceisace.eu.pythonanywhere.com/inkycal-config-v2-0-0)
+2. Create and download `settings.json` file for Inkycal from the [WEB-UI](https://aceisace.eu.pythonanywhere.com/inkycal-config-v2-0-0).
-3. Download the `ssh` text file from the [WEB-UI](https://aceisace.eu.pythonanywhere.com/create_ssh)
+3. Download the `ssh` text file from the [WEB-UI](https://aceisace.eu.pythonanywhere.com/create_ssh).
 4. Create and download a WiFi-configuration file (`wpa_supplicant.conf`) from the [WEB-UI](https://aceisace.eu.pythonanywhere.com/setup_wifi)
-5. Copy these three downloaded files to the flashed microSD card.
+5. Copy these three downloaded files (`settings.json`, `ssh`, `wpa_supplicant.conf`) to the flashed microSD card in the `/boot` folder of microSD card.
 On Windows, this is the only visible directory on the SD card.
-On Linux, copy these files to `/boot`
+On Linux, copy these files to `/boot` of the microSD card.
 6. Eject the microSD card from your computer now, insert it in the Raspberry Pi and power the Raspberry Pi.
 7. Once the green LED has stopped blinking after ~3 minutes, use an SSH client to connect to the Raspberry Pi.
-On Windows, you can use PUTTY, but you can also use an SSH App on your smartphone.
+On Windows, you can use PUTTY, but you can also use an SSH App. on your smartphone.
 Use the address: `raspberrypi.local` with `pi` as the username and `raspberry` as the password.
 For more detailed instructions, check out the page from the [Raspberry Pi website](https://www.raspberrypi.org/documentation/remote-access/ssh/)
 8. After connecting via SSH, run the following commands, line by line:
 ```bash